davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT use the Truncated HMAC extension, defined in Section 7 of [RFC6066], as it is not applicable to AEAD ciphers and has been shown to be insecure in some scenarios.

+Any implementations that allow handshake renegotiation in prior versions of TLS MUST implement the "renegotiation_info" extension {{RFC5746}}.
+When negotiating TLS 1.2 or prior, endpoints MUST support and use the "renegotiation_info" extension or refuse all renegotiation attempts.

+Clients only willing to negotiate TLS 1.3 or later MUST NOT send the "renegotiation_info" extension or SessionTicket extension {{RFC5077}}.

 #  Security Analysis